How to Negotiate Your Medical Bills Down to Manageable Size

 Look up the fair market price for the care you received.
 This is the amount that providers regularly accept from insurance companies as payment in full, and it's the amount you should aim for in your negotiations.
 Uninsured patients are often charged higher rates.
 You can find this information in the Healthcare Bluebook.

 Contact the billing department and use the same tactics described in steps 1 and 2 to negotiate a lower payment after you have this information.
 Politely ask to speak to a supervisor if the individual you're speaking with summarily turns down your request.
-Keep moving up the food chain until you reach someone who's willing to help you, or until you reach the highest authority.
+Keep moving up the organizational chart until you reach someone who's willing to help you, or until you reach the highest authority.

 Negotiate Payment Terms

-You will occasionally come across a service provider that just won't budge on price, but don't give up and whip out your credit card just yet.
+Occasionally you will come across a service provider that just won't budge on price, but don't give up and whip out your credit card just yet.

 Work to establish a payment plan that meets your needs instead.
 Tell the billing representative how much you can pay and when you can pay it.
 If he asks for larger payments—and he probably will—explain that you simply can't afford to do more.